mpimd-csc/phgasnets/README.md

 docker-compose run --rm phgasnets-run
 ```
 This should run all the demos in a disposable container and store the generated PDFs in the `results` folder.
-If an alternate path is desired to store the results, this maybe specied through an environment variable `RESULTS_DIR` before building.
+If an alternate path is desired to store the results, this maybe specified by setting an environment variable `RESULTS_DIR` before building.

 > Ensure that the directory to store the results exists before running, since this needs to be mounted as shared volume within the host and container.

 > Docker Compose is just provided for ease.
-For an advanced docker user, follow instructions within the Dockerfiles for building and running using just Docker Engine.
-This may better serve when you use Docker alternatives like Podman.
+Follow instructions within the Dockerfiles for building and running using just Docker CLI.

 ### VSCode Development Container

-If you intend to develop the source code, you can also make use of [development containers](https://containers.dev/) to set up the requisit environment,
+If you intend to develop the source code without modifying anything on your host computer, you can make use of [development containers](https://containers.dev/) for setting up the requisite environment,

 Necessary tools :